How hooks work

 This is how useEffect works, the effect functions are executed in the commit phase.
 During render, we just store the relevant information.

-Please refer to the how commit works
+Please refer to the how commit works section

 for more information about the timing of invocation of each type of effects.